oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 As the AngularJS way to mock HTTP calls, the Angular 2+ has flush functions to return the expected response and execute the mock correctly as well.

 #### Using `done` and `done.fail` from Jasmine
 Using `done` and `done.fail` is another way to test asynchronous code in Jasmine.
-You can use it on promises (HTTP calls and so on), timers as `setTimeout`(`$timeout` in AngularJS).
+You can use it on promises (HTTP calls and so on), timers as `setTimeout`.

 There’s a specific case where you should use `done` on mocking HTTP calls: when you want to assert the result of the fulfilled or reject promise, as you can see [here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/services/assets-backend-api.service.spec.ts#L274-L292).
 In this piece of code, we need to assert the response variable, then we use `done` after doing the assertion so Jasmine understands the asynchronous code has been completed.
 You can use `done.fail` when handling with rejected promises.

-You can use `done` in timing events as well, check out this [example](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/teach-page/teach-page.controller.spec.ts#L53-L67).
+You can use `done` when using `setTimeout` for specific cases as well, check out this [example](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/teach-page/teach-page.controller.spec.ts#L53-L67).

-#### Handling $timeout correctly
+#### Handling `$timeout` correctly
 We use a lot of `$timeout` across the database.
 When testing a `$timeout` callback, we used to call another `$timeout` in the unit tests, in order to wait for the original callback to be called.
 However, this approach was tricky and it was making the tests to fail.
-When testing $timeout behavior, you should use [$flushPendingTasks](https://docs.angularjs.org/api/ngMock/service/$flushPendingTasks), which is cleaner and error-prone than `$timeout`.
+When testing `$timeout` behavior, you should use [$flushPendingTasks](https://docs.angularjs.org/api/ngMock/service/$flushPendingTasks), which is cleaner and error-prone than `$timeout`.
 Here's an example:

 **Bad code:**
 ```